This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

 After building Binary Code Obfuscation, Appdome generates a Certified Secure™ certificate to guarantee that the Binary Code Obfuscation protection has been added and is protecting the app.
 To verify that the Binary Code Obfuscation protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below:

-Figure 5: Certified Secure™ certificate
+Figure 6: Certified Secure™ certificate

 Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Binary Code Obfuscation has been added to each Mobile app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Binary Code Obfuscation and other mobile app security features are in each build of the mobile app
+Certified Secure provides instant and in-line DevSecOps compliance certification that Binary Code Obfuscation and other mobile app security features are in each build of the mobile app.

 Using Threat-Events™ for Code Obfuscation Intelligence and Control in Mobile Apps

 Appdome Threat-Events™ provides consumable in-app mobile app attack intelligence and defense control when Code Obfuscation is detected.
-To consume and use Threat-Events™ for Code Obfuscation in Mobile Apps, use AddObserverForName in Notification Center, and the code samples for Threat-Events™ for Code Obfuscation shown below.
+To consume and use Threat-Events™ for

 The specifications and options for Threat-Events™ for Code Obfuscation are: